Nonlinear Fore(Back)casting and Innovation Filtering for Causal-Noncausal VAR Models: Illustration

-Let us now consider forecasts based on the estimated model parameters.
-The Generalized Covariance (GCov) estimate of matrix $\Phi$ is obtained by minimizing the portmanteau statistic computed from the auto- and cross-correlations up to and including lag $H=10$ of the errors $\varepsilon_t = Y_t - \Phi_1 Y_{t-1}$ and their squared values [see Gourieroux, Jasiak (2022)].
-The following estimated autoregressive matrix is obtained:
+Let us now consider the forecasts based on parameter estimates.
+The Generalized Covariance (GCov) estimate of matrix $\Phi$ is obtained by minimizing the portmanteau statistic computed from the auto- and cross-correlations up to and including lag $H=10$ of the errors $\varepsilon_t = Y_t - \Phi_1 Y_{t-1}$ and their squared values [see Gourieroux and Jasiak (2023)]\footnote{The finite sample properties of the GCov estimator are illustrated in Gourieroux and Jasiak (2023).}.
+The estimated autoregressive matrix is $\hat{\Phi} = \left( \right),$ with eigenvalues $\hat{\lambda}_1=0.690$, $\hat{\lambda}_2=2.027$, which are close to the true values $\lambda_1 = J_1 = 0.7$ and $\lambda_2 = J_2 = 2.0$.
+The standard errors of $\hat{\Phi}$ obtained by bootstrap are 0.023, 0.308, for the elements of the first row, and 0.009, 0.120 for the elements of the second row.